 The site is subject to the State of Minnesota Pollution Control Standards Rule 7030 'Noise Standards'.
 Noise levels should not exceed 75 dBA.
-The City of Hampton municipal code also regulates operational noise in Section 92.18.23 Further noise evaluation will be completed as design progresses and best practices to reduce noise spill will be implemented for the technology park uses to comply with local and state noise regulations.
+The City of Hampton municipal code also regulates operational noise in Section 92.18.24 Further noise evaluation will be completed as design progresses and best practices to reduce noise spill will be implemented for the technology park uses to comply with local and state noise regulations.

 A proposed technology park use could produce noises throughout the continuous audible frequency spectrum, including an organic mix of low, medium, and high frequencies.
-Future development will undergo noise modeling to ensure equipment selected does not contain low-frequency pure tones, which can travel distances of over two miles.
+Future development will undergo noise modeling to ensure equipment selected does not contain low-frequency pure tones.
 The equipment that would be used for this type of use has not been associated with disruption to wildlife or other animals.
-The proposer will evaluate integrating berming, plantings, buffers, and other landscaping measures to reduce noise when the site design advances.
+The proposer will evaluate integrating set-backs, berming, plantings, buffers, and other landscaping measures to reduce noise when the site design advances.